CivicActions/ssp-toolkit/docs/controls/PS.md

+#### CivicActions Responsibility

+For personnel transfers and terminations of third-party personnel with access to the CivicActions systems, third parties must notify the CivicActions Director of Human Resources the same day.
+The Director of Human Resources follows the same employee transfer and/or termination procedure(s) as if the Third Party Personnel were CivicActions employees.

 ### Part e)

+#### LINCS specific control or LINCS Responsibility

+Compliance measures for assessing third-party personnel and/or contractors are determined on a case-by-case basis.
+The LINCS ISSO is responsible for coordinating with the Cloud Operations Manager and the Contracts Manager to include appropriate and tailored compliance verification language in contracts as required.
+Third-party personnel are continuously monitored to ensure compliance with personnel security requirements.

 #### CivicActions Responsibility

 Compliance measures for assessing third-party personnel and/or contractors are determined on a case-by-case basis.
 The CivicActions ISSO is responsible for coordinating with the Contracts Manager and managers of external systems to include appropriate and tailored compliance verification language in contracts as required.
-Third-party personnel are continuously monitored to ensure compliance with personnel security requirements.

-#### LINCS specific control or LINCS Responsibility

-Compliance measures for assessing third-party personnel and/or contractors are determined on a case-by-case basis.
-The LINCS ISSO is responsible for coordinating with the Cloud Operations Manager and the Contracts Manager to include appropriate and tailored compliance verification language in contracts as required.
 Third-party personnel are continuously monitored to ensure compliance with personnel security requirements.